i8beef/node-red-contrib-castv2/README.md

 ```
 ## Usage

 This package provides a single node, `castv2-sender`, which will be under the "functions" group in the pallete.
-The node exposes a single configuration setting, the IP address / host name of the target cast device, but this can be left empty and you can supply `msg.host` on the incoming message as well if that's easier.
+The node exposes a single configuration setting, the IP address / host name of the target cast device, but this can be left empty and you can supply `msg.host` and optionally `msg.port` on the incoming message as well if that's easier.
 The node will always output the current google cast device state after every command.

 A `msg.appId` can also be specified if you'd like to launch or control an app other than the default media casting application, for instance to launch a custom cast receiver, etc. This is experimental.